Hiram Bond: First National Petroleum

-Towards the end of the Civil War Hiram Bond acted as the Treasurer in a company First National Petroleum formed to roll up oil leases in the state of West Virginia.
-The bankers for the company were Duncan, Sherman & Company a boutique which had represented the London banking house of George Peabody and Junius Morgan.
-John Pierpont Morgan had served his apprenticeship there previous to the death of Peabody but had left to form J. P. Morgan and Company.
+Towards the end of the Civil War, Hiram Bond acted as the Treasurer in a company First National Petroleum formed to roll up oil leases in the state of West Virginia.
+The bankers for the company were Duncan, Sherman & Company, a boutique which had represented the London banking house of George Peabody and Junius Morgan.
+John Pierpont Morgan had served his apprenticeship there prior to the death of Peabody but had left to form J. P. Morgan and Company.